-The crimp wire can be crimped to the terminal before OR after the magnet wire is installed.

-A. Conductor Location

-The end of the crimped wire may be flush or it may protrude up to 1.02 mm [.040 in.] from the end of the wire barrel and no insulation should be crimped in the wire barrel.

-B. Wire Barrel Flash

-Wire barrel flash is the formation that may appear on both sides of the wire barrel as the result of the crimping process.
+NOTE The crimp wire can be crimped to the terminal before OR after the magnet wire is installed.
+However, it is preferable that the crimping be done BEFORE the magnet wire is attached.
+A. Conductor Location The end of the crimped wire may be flush or it may protrude up to 1.02 mm [.040 in.] from the end of the wire barrel and no insulation should be crimped in the wire barrel.
+B. Wire Barrel Flash Wire barrel flash is the formation that may appear on both sides of the wire barrel as the result of the crimping process.
 It shall not exceed 0.13 mm [.005 in.].

+Figure 8

 C. Wire Barrel Seam

 The wire barrel seam must be closed with no evidence of loose wire strands visible in the seam.